 But then it hit me – all this hibernating comes with a price tag, and it isn’t the one they keep touting the Fed’s closing.
 Oh no, it’s the extra poundage we pack on during winter to keep us from freezing (or at least, that’s my justification).
 So guess what?
 It’s time to start getting motivated and work it off.
 I mean, we here at WLDC yo-yo for you!
 You think all those cocktails don’t add up?
 That’s a lot of sugar, baby!

 But, I admit, regular conventional gyms bore the hell out of me.
 Judging from the masses who influx in the late winter only to disappear after a month, I’m not the only one.
 People sweating away on an elliptical for hours with no life-changing results… sigh.
 So I and my fellow WLDC authors are on a mission to find some of the best outside-the-box fitness solutions and preview them for you as we hone in on the perfect spring and summer body.
+Go ahead and read full article about the best testosterone supplements for your diet.

 Yes, it can be done!
 And we’re willing to completely humiliate ourselves for you in the process!
 Well, maybe.
 Read on for a sample of what we’re going to be testing out, and please leave more suggestions in the comments.
 And oh yes, this experiment will include some swinging around a pole…